SilkRose/Pony/stories/x-marks-the-plot/x-marks-the-plot.md

 Pinkie turns back toward her task and trots down the dotted line.
 She stops as the path splits before her.
 Deciding to make her own path, not going left or right, she walks towards where she knows the X is.

-*This is wrong, all wrong,* she thinks as she slowly trots to the X.
+*This is wrong, all wrong*, she thinks as she slowly trots to the X.

 She sighs as she reaches it on the map. *Here we go again.*